Sasha-hk/Alerki/.github/ISSUE_TEMPLATE/api_enhancment.md

 ---

-**Describe enhancment**
+**Describe enhamcement**
-A clear and concise description of what the enhancment. adsfadf
+A clear and concise description of what the enhancement.

 **Tasks:**

-1. mekt test below
+1. meke test below
 2. ...

 **Test endpoints:**